thindil/steamsky/README.md

 ## General Info

 Steam Sky is an open source roguelike with a steampunk setting.
-Your a commander of a flying ship, as leader you will be traveling across floating bases, engaging in combat, trading goods etc...
+You are a commander of a flying ship, as leader you will be traveling across floating bases, engaging in combat, trading goods etc...
 There is no ending to this game, the game continues until your character dies.
 The game is currently under heavy development, but is in a playable state.
 Steam Sky is available on Linux 64-bit and Windows (development version only) platforms.

 ## Game versions
 There are currently 2 versions of the game:
 - 2.0.x: "stable" version of game.
 This version will receive bug fixes but no new features.
 Source code for this version is in *2.0* branch.
 - 2.x: "development" version of game, future version 3.0.
 This is where game feature updates will happen.
-Due to new features, save comaptibility will typically break between releases.
+Due to new features, save compatibility will typically break between releases.
 Use this version at your own risk.
   Source code for this version is in the *master* branch.

 ## Build game from sources